Vištytis: History

+20th century

+During World War I, in 1915, the town was devastated by Imperial Russian troops retreating after the Winter Battle of the Masurian Lakes, and afterwards it was occupied by Germany.

+With the end of World War I, Poland and Lithuania regained independence as separate countries, and the town was disputed.
+Local Poles formed a Polish municipal committee headed by wójt Józef Kałwajć and gathered over 1,000 signatures on a petition to incorporate the town to Poland, wanting to belong administratively to Suwałki County, while local Lithuanians formed a Lithuanian municipal committee, recognizing the sovereignty of Vilkaviškis County within Lithuania.
+The rival Polish-Lithuanian dual authority lasted until May 1919, when a Lithuanian militia entered the town and forced the Polish committee to disband and recognize the local Lithuanian authorities.
+Local Poles continued passive resistance to Lithuanian authority.

 After the 1939 Molotov–Ribbentrop Pact, the Lithuanian territory up to the border at Vištytis was occupied by Soviet forces.
 Immediately after the launch of Operation Barbarossa on 22 June 1941, the town was conquered by Wehrmacht forces.
 During the Holocaust, all of Vištytis' Jews were murdered, mainly by local collaborators in the town.
 The exact number murdered is unclear; estimates range from 200 - 400 Jews (out of the town's general population of around 1000).
 First the men were shot, then the women - but, to save bullets, the Jewish children were killed by having their heads bashed against the trees in the town park.
 A memorial to the victims was later erected by the Soviets near a windmill called Grist Mill, but the plaque made no mention that those buried in the nearby fields were Jews.
-Later, a 'Jewish' tombstone was erected that clearly noted what happened.
+Later, a 'Jewish' tombstone was erected that noted what happened.

-Renewed city coat of arms were granted by the President of Lithuania on May 3, 1999.
+Renewed city coat of arms was granted by the President of Lithuania on May 3, 1999.